Mikikahana/phase-3-project-1/README.md

 # phase-3-project
 # Broken Library
-Broken Library is  an app where users can browse a large selection of books, add any their personal collection, and add book-specific notes within their collection.
+Broken Library is  an app where users can browse a large selection of books, add any to their personal collection, and add book-specific notes to their collection.

 ## Technologies Used